jsdw/weave/README.md

 weave 8080 to ./client/files and 8080/api to 9090
 ```

 This command proxies requests to `localhost:8080/api/*` over to `localhost:9090/*`, and also serves files from `./client/files` on `localhost:8080`.
-For a given request, it picks the most specific match it can find fro mwhat's been given and uses that.
+For a given request, it picks the most specific match it can find from what's been given and uses that.

 You can also specify exact routes and pattern match on parts of a route.
 See the examples below for more!